Bills remain undefeated, top Raiders in Las Vegas, 30-23

 LAS VEGAS (AP) — Shaking off a banged-up left shoulder, Josh Allen threw for two touchdowns and rushed for another, leading the Buffalo Bills to a 30-23 victory over the Las Vegas Raiders on Sunday.

-Buffalo has opened consecutive seasons with 4-0 records, just the third time in team history and first since 1991 and ’92, both seasons when the Bills lost in the Super Bowl.
+Buffalo is 4-0 for the first time in 12 years.
+The BIlls were 3-1 in 2019, when they made the playoffs, and they lead the AFC East now.

-The Bills have scored at least 30 points in three consecutive games, and are averaging 30.75 points per game, third highest in the NFL.
+The Bills have scored 30 points in three consecutive games, and are averaging 30.75 points per game, third highest in the NFL.

 Las Vegas (2-2) lost its second straight game after falling in New England last week.
 It marked the Raiders’ first loss inside the shiny new $2 billion Allegiant Stadium.